esfand/esfand.github.com/resume.md

 ---
 layout: default
-title: Evert Pot - Resume
+title: Esfand S - Resume
 description: I started freelancing again, and I'm looking for work as a Web Developer
 ---

-Evert Pot
+Esfand S
 =========

-_Web architect, API developer_
+_Fll-Stack Engineer_

 * Last update: *October 2nd, 2015*.
-* Location: Toronto, ON, Canada.
+* Location: Helsinki, Finlad.
-* Contact: <mailto:work@evertpot.com>.
+* Contact: <mailto:esfand@wow.com>.

 Summary
 -------

-My name is Evert, and I've been a Web Developer for over 10 years.
+My name is Esfand, and I've been a Web Developer for over 10 years.
 I've been doing consulting for a wide range of companies, from small businesses to telcos, financial services and national broadcasters.